coleifer/peewee/docs/peewee/playhouse.rst

     :param foreign_key: The self-referential parent-node field on the model class.
 If not provided, peewee will introspect the model to find a suitable key.
     :return: Returns a :py:class:`VirtualModel` for working with a closure table.

+    .. warning:: There are two caveats you should be aware of when using the ``transitive_closure`` extension.
+First, it requires that your *source model* have an integer primary key.
+Second, it is strongly recommended that you create an index on the self-referential foreign key.

     Example code:

     .. code-block:: python